Workshops Checklist and Terms

 We are able to do pick-ups from MTJ to the hotel the day before the first day of the workshop, and we will be able to drop you off back at MTJ the morning after the last day of the workshop.
 During the class days, the workshop is a 10‐minute drive from the hotel.
 We will be able to drive everyone to/from the hotel.
 Lunch is usually riding together into a nearby town (Ridgway).
 Dinner is usually by the hotel.
 And they are walking‐distance (within a mile) from the hotel with a slight hill.
 It's a short walk or car ride after getting freshened up after a day's workshop.

+Please do not contact the hotel directly for the block of rooms reserved by the Alpine Workshop.
 We have reserved a group of hotel rooms in Ouray.
 The check-in / check-out dates are one day before and after the scheduled workshop.

 Should you choose to stay elsewhere or need a different check-in/out itinerary, please let us know as soon as possible so that we can cancel those rooms reserved for the workshops without penalties, which is six (6) weeks before the first night of a stay.
 As long as your hotel is within a few miles (within Ouray), we can still keep the same ground transportation plans without renting another vehicle.